Apollo Crews: NXT and main roster beginnings (2014–2017)

-Main roster beginnings (2016–2017)

-On the April 4, 2016, episode of Raw, Crews made his main roster debut by defeating Tyler Breeze.
-Crews remained undefeated over the following weeks, defeating the likes of Curtis Axel, Adam Rose, Heath Slater and Stardust.
-He suffered his first loss in WWE on the May 23 episode of Raw, when he was defeated by Chris Jericho in a Money in the Bank qualifying match, after Sheamus attacked Crews before the match.
-Crews and Sheamus faced off at the Money in the Bank pay-per-view, where Crews was victorious.
+On April 4, 2016, Crews made his main roster debut on Raw, defeating Breeze.
+He remained undefeated over the following weeks, defeating the likes of Curtis Axel, Adam Rose, Heath Slater and Stardust.
+On the May 23 episode of Raw, Crews lost to Chris Jericho in a Money in the Bank qualifying match due to a pre-match attack by Sheamus.
+Crews defeated Sheamus on June 19 at Money in the Bank.

 As part of the draft on July 19, Crews was drafted to the SmackDown brand.
-On the August 2 episode of SmackDown, Crews defeated Kalisto and Baron Corbin in a triple threat match to become the number one contender to the Intercontinental Championship.
-Crews received his title shot on August 21 at SummerSlam, but was defeated by The Miz.
-On the Backlash pre-show on September 11, Crews was defeated Corbin.
-At TLC: Tables, Ladders & Chairs in December, Crews teamed with American Alpha (Chad Gable and Jason Jordan) and The Hype Bros (Mojo Rawley and Zack Ryder) in a win over Curt Hawkins, The Vaudevillains (Aiden English and Simon Gotch), and The Ascension (Konnor and Viktor) in a 10-man tag team match.
+On the August 2 episode of SmackDown, Crews defeated Kalisto and Corbin in a triple threat match to become the number one contender to the Intercontinental Championship.
+At SummerSlam on August 21, he failed to win the title from The Miz.
+Crews lost to Corbin on September 11 during the Backlash pre-show.
+At TLC: Tables, Ladders & Chairs on December 4, Crews teamed with American Alpha (Chad Gable and Jason Jordan) and The Hype Bros (Mojo Rawley and Zack Ryder), defeating Curt Hawkins, The Vaudevillains (Aiden English and Simon Gotch) and The Ascension (Konnor and Viktor) in a 10-man tag team match.

-At the Royal Rumble on January 29, 2017, Crews took part in his first Royal Rumble match, entering as number 22 and being eliminated by Luke Harper.
-Crews then teamed up with Kalisto to feud with Dolph Ziggler, after Ziggler attacked Kalisto.
-At Elimination Chamber, Crews and Kalisto defeated Ziggler in a two-on-one handicap match.
+At Royal Rumble on January 29, 2017, Crews entered his first Royal Rumble match at number 22, but was eliminated by Luke Harper.
+Crews then teamed up with Kalisto to feud with Dolph Ziggler, defeating him in a two-on-one handicap match on February 12 at Elimination Chamber.
 Following the match, Ziggler attacked the two, injuring Crews' ankle, which was trapped in a chair.
-This led to a chairs match on the February 28 episode of SmackDown, where Ziggler was victorious.
-At WrestleMania 33, Crews competed in the André the Giant Memorial Battle Royal, which was won by Mojo Rawley.
+On the February 28 episode of SmackDown, Crews lost to Ziggler in a chairs match.